eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

     <img src="images/find_nhg_by_rnh.png" >
 </figure>

 zebra_rnh_fixup_depends() would be triggered by zebra_rnh_eval_nexthop_entry() if rnh's state is changed.
 This function would use 200.0.0.1 to find out its corresponding nhg_hash_entry (NHG 74 in this example).
 From NHG 74, we back walk to all its dependent NHGs via NHG 74's *nhg_dependents list.
 At each dependent NHG (NHG 73 in this example), zebra performs a quick fixup to dataplanes.
 In this example, since rnh is resolved via 200.0.0.0/24 which has been updated to NHG 90, NHG 73 would update dataplanes with five paths.
-This quick fixup would help to stop traffic loss via these dependent NHGs and independent from the number of routes pointing to them.
+This quick fixup would help to stop traffic loss via these dependent NHGs and be independent from the number of routes pointing to them.

 <figure align=center>
     <img src="images/nhg_depend_update.png" >